kroki/glxoffload/README.md

     error while loading shared libraries: libcuckoo_hash.so.0:
       cannot open shared object file: No such file or directory

-then the path you have install `libcuckoo_hash` is not among library search paths.
+then the path you have installed `libcuckoo_hash` is not among library search paths.
 To fix this find out where `libcuckoo_hash` is installed (likely `/usr/local/lib`) and do under root: